aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - The contract itself does not require a signer post initialization.
 A resource account gives you the means for the module to provide a signer to other modules and sign transactions on behalf of the module.

 See [Resource accounts](../guides/resource-accounts.md).

-### REST API

-- Representational state transfer architectural style (REST) application programming interface (API) is a type of API that adjusts to the design principles of REST on the Aptos blockchain.

 ### REST Service